DeanHazineh/Emergent-World-Representations-Othello/README.md

 - Team scripts are in folders dev_code2/
 - Original scripts from the official paper repository are included in folder EWOthello/KLiScripts/ for reference.

-### Install
+### Install Locally

-If locally, cd to the folder and install EWOthello via,
+After cloning the repository, create a new conda environment (or equivalent).
+Then cd to the folder and install the codebase EWOthello as a python package via,
 ```
 python setup.py develop
 ```
 You can then install additional dependencies via
 ```
 pip install -r requirements.txt